 Any property crime can be accompanied by assault, which is any intentional physical contact or threat of harm between the perpetrator and the victim.
 While this may involve hand-to-hand contact, it can also involve the perpetrator using a weapon or tool (a gun, a baseball bat, etc.) to harm or attempt to harm the victim.
 Crimes that are accompanied by assault are punished more severely than those that are not.

-Who to call if you’re a victim:
+Who to call if you’re a victim or witness:

 - If you have experienced a theft, call campus security or the local nonemergency number.